A must buy

-It is such an iconic and ubiquitous symbol of Cambodia that naturally I don’t have a single photo of a person wearing one (unless you count a picture of my husband who sports it as a sort of dangerously abbreviated loin cloth, but I can’t put that up because children or the sensitive might be reading).
-The krama is a piece of cloth, usually about 1.5 metres long and between 40 and 90 centimetres wide with a crisscross pattern that seems to have as many uses as it does little coloured checks.
+An iconic and ubiquitous symbol of Cambodia, the krama is a piece of cloth, usually about 1.5 metres long and between 40 and 90 centimetres wide with a crisscross pattern that seems to have as many uses as it does little coloured checks.
 It is the single item of apparel that allows one to distinguish Cambodians from their neighbours, or anyone else.

-They also make nice souvenirs.
+They also, of course, make nice souvenirs.
 Kramas can be found in any one of Siem Reap’s now excessively numerous neon-blitzed night markets, but there are a number of shops that are less like purgatory (the Angkor Night Market is still a pleasure to visit though, as is Psas Chas, also known as Old Market).

-The nicest way to pick up a krama is at the Prolung Khmer Workshop on the road that leads between Route 6 and Bakong temple (you can also visit ceramics workshops here too).
-There you can see them being made and choose from a big selection of beautifully coloured kramas and accessories with good quality fabrics.
+But the best way to pick up a krama is at the Prolung Khmer Workshop on the road that leads between Route 6 and Bakong temple (you can also visit ceramics workshops here too).
+There you can see them being made and choose from a wide selection of beautifully coloured kramas and accessories all made with good quality fabrics.

 In town plenty of shops stock kramas that tend to be of better quality than the ones you’ll find in the markets, though are arguably not in the traditional style.
 Ones to check out include Rajana on Sivatha Boulevard, Kokoon and Senteurs d’Angkor, though there are plenty to be found.

-To find a beautiful and illuminating essay on the uses and meaning of the krama in Cambodian culture and history, take a look at this story by Francois Grunwald.
+This essay by Francois Grunwald on the uses and meaning of the krama in Cambodian culture and history is beautiful and illuminating.